What is Project Portfolio Management?

 At the most basic level, PPM and project management differ by number of projects.
 Project management looks to focus on an individual project’s road to completion, whereas project portfolio management takes into consideration every project or potential project and its viability to meeting overall business goals.

+But what is a portfolio management system?
 A smarter approach views project portfolio management as the process which lays the foundation for more efficient project management.

 - Avoids project management disasters by pointing out good projects versus bad projects, the ROI and the projected value the project might have to the organization